dfhawthorne/OCI_CNP/terraform/Lab_08_Infrastructure_Security_Network/README.md

 # Lab 08: Infrastructure Security - Network: Create a Network Source to Restrict Access to Object Storage Service

+## Status

+__INCOMPLETE__: Due to the lab environment for the course being closed out, I was unable to complete this lab.

 ## Overview

 > A network source allows you to specify the IP addresses that are allowed.
 Then, in your policy, include a condition that only allows access from IP addresses specified in your network source.
 When a policy specifies it, IAM verifies that a request to access a resource comes from an allowed IP address.